 By Rene Wadlow.

-Albert Camus (1913-1960) would have been 10 in November 2013, had he lived beyond the car crash, which took his life in 1960 as he and another editor from the Paris publishing house, Gallimard; were driving too fast from a Christmas vacation in the south of France toward Paris.
+Albert Camus (7 Nov 1913- 4 Jan 1960) would be 108 years old, had he lived beyond the car crash, which took his life in 1960 as he and another editor from the Paris publishing house, Gallimard; were driving too fast from a Christmas vacation in the south of France toward Paris.

 Camus; who had been the youngest writer to be awarded the Nobel Prize for Literature in 1957; had chaired the committee of support for Garry Davis’ world citizen efforts in Paris; and had contributed his writing skills to the statement; which Garry Davis and Robert Sarrazac read, when interrupting a session of the UN General Assembly meeting in Paris in 1948 in aplea for the UN to promote world citizenship.